For more in-depth information regarding the drugs in development for ALS, please visit the ALS Drug Development Database.

 One genetic form of ALS is caused by mutations in a gene called “SOD1” (superoxide dismutase).
 If the toxic (mutated) SOD1 could be removed or neutralized, scientists predict that the disease could be slowed or halted.
 Such therapy would probably only be effective for the genetic forms of ALS caused by SOD1 mutations; however, some recent studies indicate SOD1 may also be involved in other forms of ALS.
 Several strategies for reducing the levels of toxic SOD1 have been proposed and have undergone preclinical testing.
-MDA has invested more than $3.5 million on such approaches.

-Importantly, MDA funded Timothy Miller at Washington University in St. Louis, Mo., who is collaborating with Isis Pharmaceuticals to develop compounds that would remove the toxic SOD1.
+Importantly, Isis Pharmaceuticals is developing compounds that would remove the toxic SOD1.
 These compounds, called “antisense oligonucleotides” (ASOs), bind to the messenger RNA made from the mutant gene, signaling it for destruction, thus preventing protein from being made.
 A phase 1 safety trial indicated that administering the SOD1 ASO to ALS patients is safe.
-As of August 2013, work is underway to improve the efficiency of the ASO, before proceeding to a trial testing whether the treatment can reduce SOD1 levels in the central nervous system.
+Work is underway to improve the efficiency of the ASO, before proceeding to a trial to test whether the treatment can slow ALS disease progression.
 MDA is supporting a natural history study of SOD1 ALS to support further trials.

-The ASO approach is also being contemplated for patients with ALS due to C9ORF72.
+The ASO approach is also being contemplated for patients with C9ORF72-related ALS.
 That approach is currently in the preclinical phase but is likely to advance quickly if the SOD1 trial is successful.

 An alternative MDA-sponsored strategy for lowering SOD1 protein is with the antimalarial drug, pyrimethamine.
-This drug is being tested in a phase 1/2 study that is recruiting SOD1 ALS patients as of August 2013.
+This drug is currently being tested in a phase 1-2 study.

 Several different gene therapy strategies have been proposed for ALS.
 In gene therapy, a new gene is delivered to the body, and then used by the body’s own cells to produce a protein.
 Gene therapy can be used to replace a defective gene in inherited diseases, but this is generally not helpful in ALS.
-Even the SOD1 familial form of ALS is caused by toxic form of the protein, not a non-functional form of the protein.
+Even the SOD1 familial form of ALS is caused by a toxic form of the protein, not a non-functional form of the protein.
 Therefore, researchers have looked toward other genes to deliver.
-Some of the genes being considered are growth factor genes to help protect existing neurons.
+Some of the genes being considered are growth factor genes which may help protect existing neurons.
 Although some growth factors have failed in clinical trials, the advantage to using gene therapy is that the growth factor would be continually produced at the site where it’s needed.
 Additionally, researchers have tried other genes including those that were shown to suppress SOD1 and lead to increased life span in the SOD1 rodent model of ALS.
 Gene therapy strategies for ALS caused by TDP-43 or FUS are also being explored.
 These include the delivery of genes involved in RNA surveillance, since this mechanism may be involved in these forms of ALS.

 Muscular Dystrophy Association — USA